CIS-566-Fall-2023/hw04-stylization/README.md

 **Disclaimer: Don't forget to identify and credit the artist who created the concept art : )**

+***[Emma Koch](https://www.artstation.com/ekoch), an amazing 3D artist I happened to stumble upon on ArtStation produces incredible 2D-esque 3D art pieces.
+Some of the references I picked above were inspired directly from her work.
+I'd definitely check out her artstation for any inspiraiton if you want some!
+[Link](https://www.artstation.com/ekoch)

 ---
 ## 2. Interesting Shaders